Farmer’s Lung

 – Permanent lung damage.

-How To Diagnose Farmer’s lung?
+How To Diagnose Farmer’s Lung?

 History of exposure confirms the diagnosis.
 There is a development of signs and symptoms within 4-8 hours of exposure to dust from moldy crop.